RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 Today teens are increasingly encouraged to be

-However, 'Boundaries are a Protection, not a Restriction' and the Conscience still causes them to lose their peace.
+However, 'Boundaries are a Protection, not a Restriction' and the Conscience still causes you to lose your peace.

-Social media also greatly reduces personal interaction in the home, and the addictive ‘Dopamine Buzz’ from ‘likes’ and affirmation on Social Media interaction, greatly increases pressure to conform to peer pressure values and risk factor behaviour.
+Social media also greatly reduces personal interaction with parents in the home, and the addictive ‘Dopamine Buzz’ from ‘likes’ and affirmation on Social Media, greatly increases pressure on vulnerable individuals to conform to peer pressure values and risk factor behaviour.

 In the marriage setting, a major benefit of sexual intimacy ‘making love’, is that it re-bonds the couple so that they overlook the faults of their partner.
 ‘Love covers’ as they say.